jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 For production deployment Tivoli Active Directory or Microsoft Active Directory are recommended.
 * Install Openshift GitOps operator
 * Install Cloud Pak Business Automation operator in `openshift-operators` monitoring All namespaces.
-* Install operand using Custom Resource for each targeted environment (dev, staging, production)
+* Install operand using Custom Resource for each targeted environment (dev, staging, production).
+This is the tricky part as coherence is needed.

 ### Capacity